 In general, if you have a predominance of pitta dosha in your constitution (or if it’s pitta season), be cautious of not overheating your body and mind.
 Also, keep an eye on your competitive edge.
 Competition and drive can propel us to do great things, but be wary of that internal fire overriding your deeper wisdom and sense of wellbeing.

-Yoga for Kapha Dosha: Move It Out
+Ayurveda and Yoga for Kapha Dosha: Move It Out

 If pitta types need to be cautious of not overdoing it, kapha types have great endurance and can generally push themselves harder.
 Made of the earth and water elements, kapha dosha is slow, smooth, cool, and heavy in nature.
 Kapha types tend to gather their energy gradually in the morning and into the day and they like routines and creature comforts.
 Once a kapha type creates a routine, they have a great possibility to stick with it.
 So, if a kapha type is set in a good daily yoga practice, they will likely stick with this routine in the long haul.